 The Center for Integrated BioSystems was created in 1986 as a Center of Excellence for the State of Utah to promote biotechnology education and research, and to support technology development and transfer.
-Education and Outreach programs provide training and technical information for researchers, government agencies, Extension agents, and educators.
-Service laboratories provide essential products and services to support biotechnology research, and include DNA and protein synthesis and sequencing and antibody production.
+Education and outreach programs provide training and technical information for researchers, government agencies, Extension agents, and educators.
+Service laboratories provide essential products and services to support biotechnology research, including DNA and protein synthesis as well as sequencing and antibody production.
 The Center houses modern research laboratories for faculty and their students from a variety of academic disciplines.
 Among these faculty are members of the ADVS Department who have expertise in animal molecular genetics, viral disease diagnostics, reproductive physiology and embryo cloning.

 To find the Biotechnology Center on an interactive map.

 The Laboratory Animal Research Center (LARC) was constructed in 1970 and expanded in 1987.
 In 1991 a satellite facility was added in the new Biotechnology building.
 The LARC has been AAALAC accredited since 1986.
 The LARC facilities have over 12,000 square feet of floor space and consist of 20 conventional animal holding rooms and service areas including office, classroom, quarantine, storage, laundry, restroom, mechanical rooms, two procedure rooms, and two laboratories.
 All laboratory animals used in research on campus are housed in this facility or the satellite facility in the Biotechnology Center.
 The Center also has a Biological Safety Level 3 (BSL-3) suite consisting of three animal rooms and four laboratories.
 The LARC has a separate ventilation system which utilizes 100% outside air.
 Temperature and humidity are monitored daily to help maintain the desired environmental controls for the various species housed in the Center.